What To Plant In October-Zones 1-10

 Grow Lettuce in October

 Nowadays, the Zones are so off now, because of the weather.
-We used to be able to base are planting on the Zones in our region.
-It’s a bit trickier now, because of the excessive rainfall, cold, and hot temperatures.
+We used to be able to base our planting on the Zones in our region.
+It’s a bit trickier now because of the excessive rainfall and cold and hot temperatures.
 We may have trouble growing things we used to grow, so keep an eye on the temperatures in your area.
 Don’t forget to check the temperature of the soil as well.
 Please keep teaching your family how to garden, it will be a badly needed skill sooner than later, trust me.

 I update this series every month each year.
-This year it seems even more important to grow our own food.
-We can do it, in pots, buckets, raised gardens, and of course, in the ground, if you have a yard that will support a garden.
-If nothing else, get your soil amended now, it will be ready for a late fall planting and it will give you an early start so you’ll be ready for next year.
+This year, it seems even more important to grow our own food.
+We can do it in pots, buckets, raised gardens, and, of course, in the ground if you have a yard that will support a garden.
+If nothing else, get your soil amended now.
+It will be ready for a late fall planting and will give you an early start, so you’ll be ready for next year.

 What is the Window for Planting in October?